 Salaria Kea was black, female and as mad as hell suffering mistreatment from the white doctors at Harlem Hospital in New York where she worked as a nurse.

-One day when Salaria and a group of nurses were eating lunch, three white doctors came in.
+One day when Salaria and a group of friends were eating lunch, three white doctors came in.
 One of them demanded they give up their table.

 This was 1933, three decades before Martin Luther King marched on Washington and gave his ‘I Have a Dream’ speech.
 The black nurses were used to being second best, at the back of the bus, the last in the queue.
 They scurried off to the far corner.

 Salaria was sixteen, a student nurse, but she felt, as she said later, ‘as mad as hell.’
 She returned to the sunny window spot where the doctors were eating.
 She dragged the tablecloth from the table, smashing the plates and spilling their food over the floor.